Whitehaven Beach, Whitsundays, Queensland © Tourism and Events Queensland

 How to experience it: At Lake Burley Griffin, stretch your legs with a walk; get the adrenaline pumping on a segway tour; or cruise around on a Go Boat.
 At Corin Forest, raise your energy levels tobogganing, skiing or sliding down the mountain on an alpine slide.
 If your family is into wildlife, explore the easy 20-minute Koala Path Walking Trail in Tidbinbilla Nature Reserve where koalas, platypuses, emus, birdlife and kangaroos are often spotted.

 Enjoy nature's playground in South Australia

 Kangaroo Island is brimming with outdoor adventure; think magnificent animals, epic scenery and unique experiences for life-long family memories.
 From the inland sand dune, Little Sahara (created over 17,000 years ago), to oceans teeming with playful marine life and mesmerising natural attractions – active families won’t be short of things to do here.

-- How to experience it: If you thought surfing was just for the ocean, think again.
-At Little Sahara, race your family members down the dunes on a sandboard or, for little ones, equally exciting sit-down toboggans are available.
-A visit to the Remarkable Rocks is a must here; explore this phenomenal attraction on the walking trail, looking out for wildlife along the way.
+How to experience it: At Little Sahara, race your family members down the dunes on a sandboard or, for little ones, equally exciting sit-down toboggans are available.
+A visit to the Remarkable Rocks is a must; explore this phenomenal attraction on the walking trail, looking out for wildlife along the way.
 For a more intimate wildlife encounter, join Kangaroo Island Ocean Safari to swim and snorkel with playful dolphins and seals.

 Ride, fly and walk through Tasmania's wilderness